Ca 1860, found in Kangwha Island, lime wood, mother-of-pearl inlay; made for high-ranking court official; certified.

 28½” h.
 34¾ w.
 15½” d.

 This chest is very rare in Korea.
 It was found in Kangwha Island, a political prison colony for the Kingdom of Korea for two thousand years.
-Many treasures were found there by an esteemed American missionary doctor who went there to tend to the sick and dying after the Japanese Occupation.
-He was allowed to take furniture away as furniture was not treasured by the elite class of the time.
+Many treasures were found there by a missionary doctor who went there to tend to the sick and dying after the Japanese Occupation.
 Bamboo signifies loyalty to the king.
-The chest was used to store the scholar’s clothing.
+This chest was likely owned by a high official with connection to the imperial palace who got into disfavor with the Court and was sent into exile.
+Furniture was not value by the elite class nor the government so the prisoner was allowed to take that kind of personal belonging with him.
+The chest was used to store the official’s clothing.
 The antiquity was certified by a Korea Professor of Korean History and Antiquity.